The Learning Cycle as an Instructional Model

 - Learning cycle in a block of time

-After the Soviet Union launch of the Sputnik satellite, scientists in the United States conclude the quality of science instruction in the United States needs to be improved, Robert Karplus, is among them.
 He believes to do so, we must better understand the process of how children and adolescents learn and use that knowledge to design and implement a science curriculum to raise the level of science achievement in the United States.

 Learning Cycle | Learning Theory |